 - The Vitamix is really noisy, but it’s not like I generally make smoothies while someone in the house is sleeping, so this is not a big deal to me.

 - The jar I have is very tall, which means I have to store the base and the jar separately.
 Again, not a huge deal to me personally, but if you were wanting to keep this out on the counter underneath your cabinets, this might be a problem for you.
-Vitamix does make a newer model with a shorter jar, but it’s $528 on Amazon.
-And I’ve read that it doesn’t work as well as the model with the taller jar.
+Vitamix does make a newer model with a shorter jar, but I’ve read that it doesn’t work as well as the model with the taller jar.

 Is it worth the price?